sweagleExpert/integrations/azure-devops/README.md

 - "powershell" type is equivalent to "simple" type + powershell libraries if you need to use both SWEAGLE and Powershell tasks in same job

-- "azurePowershell" type is equivalent to "simple" type + Azure Powershell libraries if you need to use both SWEAGLE and Azure Powershell tasks in same job
+- "azurePowershell" type is equivalent to "powershell" type + Azure Powershell libraries if you need to use both SWEAGLE, Powershell and Azure Powershell tasks in same job

 Please:
 - either, contact SWEAGLE to get an example of image of this container